Former USA Gymnastics President Steve Penny Arrested For Tampering With Evidence In Larry Nassar Case

 — Miya Shay (@ABC13Miya) October 18, 2018

-Penny was arrested Gatlinburg, Tennessee, where his attorney said he was spending time with his family on vacation and insisted he had no knowledge he had been indicted in Texas.
+Penny was arrested in Gatlinburg, Tennessee, where his attorney said he was spending time with his family on vacation and insisted he had no knowledge he had been indicted in Texas.

-“If Mr. Penny had any idea he was sought in Texas this would have been appropriately handled through counsel without terrifying his family,” Matthai said.
+“If Mr. Penny had any idea he was sought in Texas this would have been appropriately handled through counsel without terrifying his family,” Edith Matthai said.

 She added that he is confident the facts will show he did nothing criminal.